How Much Does an Asphalt Driveway Cost?

 Homeowners asking this question often are focusing on upfront costs of materials or total initial investment.
-It’s true that the national average for asphalt paving is $1-$5 per square foot compared with the $8-$12 per square foot for concrete paving.
-These averages certainly are helpful when trying to get a ballpark estimate.
+According to Thumbtack, the national average for asphalt paving is $3 to $5 per square foot, compared with the $8 to $18 per square foot for concrete paving.
+These averages are helpful when trying to get a ballpark estimate.

 However, it’s important for homeowners to keep the costs of ongoing maintenance in mind, including for their driveway.
-For asphalt driveways, that maintenance will require surface resealing every two to five years depending on climate and level of use.
-The current national average for sealing asphalt ranges from 14-25 cents per square foot.
+For asphalt driveways, that maintenance will require surface resealing every two to five years, depending on climate and level of use.
+The Concrete Network says the current national average for sealing asphalt ranges from $1 to $2 per square foot.
 Sure, dedicated do-it-yourselfers can save some coin by doing the sealing work themselves, but the tradeoff will be time and hassle.
-DIYers should take care not to underestimate the amount of time the job takes, and be aware that using low-quality products could result in the need for more frequent maintenance.
+DIYers should take care not to underestimate the amount of time the job takes.
+Be aware that using low-quality products could result in the need for more frequent maintenance.